jgiacomini/Tiny.RestClient/README.md

 * Optimized http calls
 * Typed exceptions which are easier to interpret
 * Provide an easy way to log : all sending of request, failed to get response,  and the time get response.
-* Support of export requests to PostManCollection
+* Support of export requests to PostmanCollection

 ## Basic usage